osrf/gazebo_design/inertia_resize/inertia_resize.md

 This is a proven interface, it simply needs tests to be added for inertia parameter modification.

-Additionally, the `gazebo::physics::Inertial` class will be moved to the Ignition Math library.
+Additionally, the mathematical operators in the `gazebo::physics::Inertial` class will be moved to the Ignition Math library.
 This class stores and allows computation about the mass, moment of inertia, and center of mass location.